seanohue/solace-assignment/DISCUSSION.md

   b.
 The initial render error is `In HTML, <th> cannot be a child of <thead>.
 This will cause a hydration error.` I'll need to fix the template, most likely.
 5. Then I can address some nice-to-haves.
 For example, columns of the table should be sortable, and perhaps there could be a way to filter the table by certain criteria as well.

+## FE Code Quality Issues

+On looking at the code, I noticed a few issues.
+1. The entire frontend page is a single component.
+Best practice would be to make it more modular as needed.
+2. The search function seems to use DOM APIs in an unusual way rather than using React features.
+For example, updating an element on the page with a search term and then querying the DOM to get the search term to use it to filter the data.
+I would use React state.
+3. `<br /> tags are used in the template for line breaks and styling.
+This should be avoided and CSS/Tailwind can be used to add padding, gaps or margin where desired.

 Checklist:
 - [ ] Style the heading
 - [ ] Style the search bar